puffpastri/dotfiles/archguide.md

 	+ keep in mind, at this point we're still working off the usb

 30. Delete any entries that might not be neccessary
-	+ e.g. if you're using sdb and theres an sda1 entry just remove it
+	+ e.g. if you're using sda and theres an sda1 entry just remove it

 ### Finalise Installation [37:23]